To Live and Die in L.A. (film): Post-production

 As early as the day he cast Petersen, Friedkin thought about killing off Chance towards the end of the film, but according to editor Bud Smith, Vukovich was supposed to be the one who was killed.
 The climactic scene in which Chance is killed was not very well received by MGM executives, who found it to be too negative.
 To satisfy the studio heads, he shot a second ending, in which Chance survives the shotgun blast and, presumably as an internal punishment, he and Vukovich are transferred to a remote Secret Service station in Alaska, and watch their boss Thomas Bateman being interviewed on television.
 Friedkin previewed the alternate ending and kept the original.

+Release

+Theatrical

+The film was released by MGM/UA Entertainment Co. in North American and Asia-Pacific markets on November 1, 1985, with an opening weekend theater count of 1,135.